PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 10:17:33
+Last updated: 2024-04-11 10:18:44
-Random Quote: Life hurts.
-The moment you think you've got it all, it smacks you in the face. - Lucien
+Random Quote: What is lost, will be found. - Maura Franklin